ag-grid/react-data-grid/podcast-player/README.md

 ## Version 8 - Adding some test code

+In the next few sections I will describe the testing code added to the project.
+## What is the Testing Library?

+The [Testing Library](https://testing-library.com/) is a JavaScript testing library which works with multiple frameworks.
+It is not designed as a Unit Testing library because it is designed to target user visible interactions and changes, rather that internal object changes.

+In the AG Grid Documentation there is [an example of using Enzyme for Unit level testing](https://www.ag-grid.com/react-data-grid/testing/).
+This uses low level API Access on the grid to allow access to the internals for the AG Grid.

+In the examples here I use the Testing Library and do not access the AG Grid API, all the testing is performed through DOM interaction and DOM events.
+This makes the automating more like end to end tests but the difference is that we don't instantiate the full application, instead we instantiate the component or subset of components that we want to test and build 'just enough' DOM to make the components fit together.

+## How to Run Testing Library Tests with NPM

 The [Testing Library](https://testing-library.com/) is added to our project when we use `create-react-app`.

 We can run all the tests for our project with: